 Moving soon?
 Before you start packing boxes don’t forget your utility connections.
-You need to have an understanding how to disconnect utilities at the place you are leaving and get everything connected again to your new place.
+You need to have an understanding of how to disconnect utilities at the place you are leaving and get everything connected again to your new place.
 Don’t end up paying bills for both houses or spend the first night on your new home without electricity or even hot water.

-To make your move hassle free follow the guides below:
+To make your move hassle-free follow the guides below:

 How to disconnect electricity at your current place?

 Your energy provider is responsible for disconnecting your electricity.
 Before you move out, give them a call and inform them about your intention to cancel the service.
 For a smooth transition at least give them one-week notice or be sure to speak with them as early as possible, in case you need more time.
 Schedule the disconnect date a day or two after you move to the new place.